-Monty Python's Terry Jones has died aged 77
+Tributes pour in for Monty Python's Terry Jones who has died aged 77

-The Monty Python actor and comedian Terry Jones has passed away at the age of 77, his agent has said.
+The Monty Python actor and comedian Terry Jones has passed away at the age of 77, his agent confirmed today (January 22).

 Fellow Python member and close collaborator Sir Michael Palin said in a statement: “Terry was one of my closest, most valued friends.
 He was kind, generous, supportive and passionate about living life to the full.